The Fair at the PNE: A Vancouver Tradition in Hastings Park

 The RCMP Musical Ride was part of the Pacific Spirit Horse Show for several years.
 The show wasn't present at the 2015 or 2016 fair but appeared again in 2017.
 All members of the musical ride are RCMP officers who have volunteered to participate in the event for three years.
 The intricate patterns formed by the horses as they move and the precise timing that is shown as the patterns are produced is very impressive.

-The RCMP group stays at the fair for only a few days, so there is always a big audience for their performances.
+The RCMP group stays at the fair for only a few days, so there is usually a big audience for their performances.
 It's enjoyable to meet the horses after the show.
 They are beautiful and friendly animals.

 Except for the SuperDogs show, the animal performances take place in the Agrodome.
 The Agrodome is connected to barns, which are known as Farm Country during the fair.